-2. EXPERIMENTS USING TF RIPPLE
+2.1.
+EXPERIMENTS USING TF RIPPLE

 Standard operations at JET are carried out with a set of 32 toroidal field coils, all carrying equal current.
-At JET it is possible to vary the toroidal field ripple amplitude by independently powering the 16 odd and 16 even-numbered coils [16].
+At JET it is possible to vary the toroidal field ripple amplitude by independently powering the 16 odd and 16 even-numbered coils [21].
 The imbalance current between the two coil sets can be changed in a controlled way increasing the TF ripple amplitude, $\delta{BT}$ , defined as the relative amplitude of the magnetic field variation: $\delta{BT} = (B{max} - B{min})/(B{max} + B{min})$ .
 The values quoted in the remainder of this paper, are the maximum ripple in the plasma which is usually found at the separatrix near the outboard mid-plane.
-For standard JET operations (with 32 coils) the TF ripple is $\delta{BT} = 0.08\%$ .
+For standard JET operations (with 32 coils) the TF ripple is $d{BT} = 0.08\%$ .

 The TF ripple breaks the axi-symmetry of the magnetic field and enhances particle losses, in particular energetic ions such as alpha particles created in fusion reactions and those injected by NB or accelerated by ICRH.
 These non-ambipolar ion losses will have a significant impact on the plasma rotation.
-The return current due to the ion losses, induces a j×B torque in counter-current direction that counteracts the NBI torque on the plasma, which is in co-current direction at JET.
+The return current due to the ion losses, induces a $j \times B$ torque in counter-current direction that counteracts the NBI torque on the plasma, which is in co-current direction at JET.
 Increased levels of TF ripple have been found to reduce the plasma rotation in JET and even created regions where the plasma rotated in counter current direction [13].
 Since the torque deposition profile of the NBI and that induced by the TF ripple are not the same, also rotation profile shape is modified.
-TF ripple has been used as a tool to tune the plasma rotation and rotational shear in typical scenarios which formed

-ITBs, utilizing optimised low and reversed central magnetic shear [15].
+TF ripple has been used as a tool to tune the plasma rotation and rotational shear in typical scenarios that formed ITBs, utilizing optimised low and reversed central magnetic shear [22].
+These specific experiments used a toroidal magnetic field, B = 2.2T, and plasma current, $I_p = 1.8MA$ ( $q{95} = 4.2$ ) and used a plasma configuration with an elongation of $\kappa = 1.74$ and a low triangularity of $\delta = 0.22$ .